Shnitselon/test/README.md

 2. Extract the driver's package to the *\Drivers* folder *C:\\Program Files (x86)\\QualiSystems\\CloudShell\\Server\\Drivers*
 3. Navigate to the extracted folder and install the driver, as explained in [Creating a new driver and installing the driver's environment](#CreateNewDriver)
-4. Follow the steps in [Testing in CloudShell](#TestNewDriver) to install the driver on CloudShell.
+4. Follow the steps in [Testing the driver in CloudShell](#TestNewDriver) to install the driver on CloudShell.